 - The server retrieves a JSON representation of its datafile, using the

 var datafile = optimizelyClientInstance.getOptimizelyConfig().getDatafile();

 - The server passes the datafile to the client, for example as part of a rendered HTML page.

 - The client instantiates from the passed datafile.

 The most common use case for multiple languages is executing variation code on the server and measuring the effects of those changes on the client.
-Let’s run through a basic example of this use case.
+Let us run through a basic example of this use case.

 This server/client use case is not compatible with secure environments.
 For more information, see secure environments.

 - Set up a new Full Stack project.
-We’ll be using our Python backend to assign users to variations, so the project’s primary language should be Python.
+We will be using our Python backend to assign users to variations, so the project’s primary language should be Python.

 - Create a new experiment and conversion event.
 We’ll create an experiment called